-\ It were endless to recount and describe the many curious.
-Roman Buildings in Great-Britain alone, erected since the Revival of Roman Masonry; of which a sew may be here mention'd, besides those already spoken of, viz.
+It were endless to recount and describe the many curious Roman Buildings in Great-Britain alone, erected since the Revival of Roman Masonry; of which a few may be here mention'd, besides those already spoken of, viz.

-The QUEEN's House at Greenwich, Belonging to the Crown.
-The great Gallery in Somerset-Gardens, The Crown.
-SPosses'd by the Duke of Gunnersbury-House near Brentford, Middlesex, Queensbury.
-1 Lindsay-House in Lincoln's-Inn-Fields, Duke of Ancaster.
-York-Stairs at the Thames in York-Buildings.
+The QUEEN's House at Greenwich, The great Gallery in Somerset-Gardens, Gunnersbury-House near Brentford, Middlesex, Lindsay-House in Lincoln's-Inn-Fields, York-Stairs at the Thames in York-Buildings.

 St. Paul's-Church in Covent-Garden, with its glorious Portico.

-The Building and Piazza of Covent-Garden, where of Bedford Wilton-Castle in Wiltshire, - Earl of Pembroke.
-Castle-Ashby in Northamptonshire, Earl of Strafford.
-Stoke-Park in ditto, Arundel Esq: Wing-House in Bedfordshire, Hon.
-Wm.
-Stanhope Esq; Chevening-House in Kent, - Earl Stanhope.
-Ambrose-Bury in Wiltshire, -Lord Carleton.
+The Building and Piazza of Covent-Garden, Duke of Bedford.
+Wilton Castle in Wiltshire, Castle-Ashby in Northamptonshire, Stoke-Park in ditto, Wing-House in Bedfordshire, Chevening-House in Kent, Ambrose-Bury in Wiltshire,

+Earl of Pembroke.
+Earl of Strafford.
+Arundel Esq; Hon.
+William Stanhope, Esq; Earl Stanhope.
+Lord Carleton.

+Belonging to the Crown.

+Possess'd by the Duke

+of Queensbury.

+Duke of Ancaster

+The Crown.